skatsuta/monkey-interpreter/README.md

 ### If expressions

 You can use `if` and `else` keywords for conditional expressions.
-The final value in an executed block are returned from the expression.
+The last value in an executed block are returned from the expression.

 ```sh
 >> let a = 10;